magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 ![image](https://img.thingsboard.io/gateway/mqtt-message-disconnect.png)
 {: refdef}

-Your ThingsBoard instance will get information from the broker about last disconnecting time of the device.
+Your IoT Hub instance will get information from the broker about last disconnecting time of the device.
 You can see this information under the "Server attributes" scope in the "Attributes" tab.

 {:refdef: style="text-align: center;"}
 ![image](https://img.thingsboard.io/gateway/mqtt-disconnect-device.png)